 To review some of my key findings, please read these posts before or after this post:

 Not having to work is nice.
-However, if you retire at the wrong time, you will experience a lot of fear and doubt.
+However, if you retire at the wrong time, you will experience a lot of fear, doubt, and uncertainty.
 These feelings will eat away at the pleasantry of early retirement.
 The uncertainty might get to the point where you wish you had never left a steady paycheck behind.

 Ideally, you want to time retirement perfectly so that you get to do everything you want to do with your newfound free-time without having to worry about money.

 Please also be aware that the one constant in life is change.
 The key to a happy retirement is to be dynamic in your thoughts and actions.

 The Worst Times To Retire Early

 All else being equal, not having to work is better than having to work.
 However, let's review the top 10 worst times to retire early in order to maximize your overall well-being.

 Retiring during a global pandemic is absolutely one of the worst times to retire early.
 If you are a responsible individual, you likely masked up and spent most of your time at home, like the majority of the world's population in 2020 and 2021.
 Therefore, your life is not much different from regular working people.